Searching ...

 North of Tampa in Hillsborough County, the Citrus Park community is known for its top-rated schools, easy access to Tampa International Airport, and the upscale Citrus Park Mall.
 The suburb started as, you guessed it, a citrus growing area, but it’s developed into a residential community.

-Citrus Park isn’t an incorporated area, so you won’t find a traditional downtown with a Main Street and stores.
+Citrus Park isn’t incorporated, so you won’t find a traditional downtown with a Main Street and stores.
 But don’t worry about feeling isolated.
-The Citrus Park Town Center is a significant destination for the entire region, with numerous stores, outlets, entertainment, and dining choices.
+The Citrus Park Town Center is a significant destination for the entire region.
+Numerous stores pack the indoor mall, which also has entertainment with a movie theater and a regular event schedule.
+Its dining choices include chain favorites like BJ’s Brewhouse and Aunt Annie’s Pretzels.

 Being further away from downtown, the lots here tend to be larger.
 Some have significant acreage, meaning many parks are in the area.
 You may have heard of Big Cat Rescue, featured on the Netflix show The Tiger King.
 That’s here, as is the Zaksee Florida Bird Sanctuary.